roibuzaglo202/data-task/README.md

      - Write unit tests to ensure the correctness of the utility functions.

 #### Deliverables
-1. src/utils.js: Implementation of fetchData and deduplicateByKeys.
+1. src/utils.js: Implementation of deduplicateByKeys.
 2. src/index.js: The main script to process and deduplicate data.
 3. tests/utils.test.js: Unit tests for the functions in utils.js.